Where did Michael Hartnett get the idea for the title of A Farewell to English?

 Section 9

 The final movement in the poem sees the neighbours advance in a concerted ‘rhythmic dance’ to lay siege to Ita’s cottage.
-The language is violent and carries connotations of evictions carried out in the neighbourhood by the landlord class in the not too distant past.
+The language is violent and carries connotations of evictions carried out in the neighbourhood by the landlord class in the not-too-distant past.
 We are told that ‘venom breaks in strident fragments / on the glass’ and ‘broken insults clatter on the slates’.
 The neighbours are described as a ‘pack’, a mob, who ‘skulk’ and disappear into the foothills in order to regroup and to muster their forces for a final onslaught – waiting ‘for the keep to fall’.
 Ita, a virtual prisoner in her own home, protects ‘her sleeping citizen’ and imagines the final attack ‘on the speaking avenue of stones / she hears the infantry of eyes advance’.
 The Irish version gives us further food for thought and is even more redolent with echoes of recent Irish history.
-In the Irish version the phrase ‘she guards her sleeping citizen’ is rendered as ‘í féin istigh go scanrach / ag cosaint a saighdiúrín’ (herself inside terrified / protecting her little soldier boy’).
+In the Irish version, the phrase ‘she guards her sleeping citizen’ is rendered as ‘í féin istigh go scanrach / ag cosaint a saighdiúrín’ (herself inside terrified / protecting her little soldier boy’).
 Furthermore, the final line ‘she hears the infantry of eyes advance’ is translated as ‘ó shúile dearga na yeos’.
 This word ‘yeos’ refers to the yeomanry, the infamous English Redcoats, and carries very loaded associations in the Gaelic folk memory – they were as hated as the Black and Tans or the Auxiliaries were in more recent history.
-The use of these words, especially in the Irish version of the poem emphasise and reinforce again the themes of social and historical oppression which are central to Hartnett’s thesis in this major statement of intent.
+The use of these words, especially in the Irish version of the poem, emphasises and reinforces again the themes of social and historical oppression which are central to Hartnett’s thesis in this major statement of intent.

 Conclusion